corrad-software/corrad-processmaker/doc/overview/ARCHITECTURE.md

 4. Users are assigned tasks based on the process definition
 5. When form tasks are encountered, users fill out forms
 6. Form data is stored in process variables
-7. Gateway conditions determine the next path
+7. Decision Points determine the next path
 8. The process continues until completion

 ## Security Architecture